Healthdirect Free Australian health advice you can count on.

 • nursing homes

-An aged care home gives you the services you need to have a good quality of life.
+A residential aged care home can give you the services you need to have a good quality of life.

 The government funds aged care homes across Australia.
-These homes supply services to those who need it.
+These homes supply services to people who need it and are eligible.

 Why might I need residential care?

-You might consider an aged care home because:
+You might consider a residential aged care home because you:

-• you might not be able to get out easily
+• are not able to get out of the house easily

-• you may need help due to an illness or disability
+• need help due to an illness or disability

-• you may no longer be able to care for yourself safely at home
+• are no longer able to care for yourself safely at home

 Can I use residential care even though I'm younger than 65 years?